MicrosoftDocs/visualstudio-docs/docs/ide/editorconfig-code-style-settings-reference.md

 Severity | Effect
 :------: | ------
 none or silent | Do not show anything to the user when this rule is violated.
 Code generation features will generate code in this style, however.
 suggestion | When this style rule is violated, show it to the user as a suggestion.
-Suggestions appear as two dots under the first two characters.
+Suggestions appear as three grey dots under the first two characters.
 warning | When this style rule is violated, show a compiler warning.
 error | When this style rule is violated, show a compiler error.